chaseSpace/adminbg/README.md

         -   ✔️ /UpdateUser
         -   ✔️ /QueryUser
         -   ✔️ /GetUserList(Only super administrator can call it in general.)
-        -   /DeleteUser(But the data will remain.)
+        -   /DeleteUser(But the data will remain in the DB.)
     -   UserGroup management
         -   ✔️ /NewUserGroup
         -   ✔️ /UpdateUserGroup(Support editing and deleting.
 Be careful Default-Group can't be deleted)